 Biannual Trinity Site tour to be met with protest

 New Mexico residents living near the test site of the first atomic bomb plan to hold a demonstration as visitors caravan to the Trinity Site for a tour.
-The Alamogordo Daily News reports that the Tularosa Basin Downwinders advocacy group will be protesting Saturday.
+On July 16, 1945, scientists from the then-secret city of Los Alamos successfully exploded the first atomic bomb at the Trinity Site.

 Comments